TITLE Distance Learning Engineer

 CLASSIFICATION NUMBER 5017

-The Distance Learning Engineer is responsible for operation, maintenance, and repair on all distance learning delivery systems employed by Access and Outreach.
-Systems currently include ITV classrooms (two-way, compressed video for interactive classrooms) in multiple locations throughout southwest Missouri, cable television distribution via public, educational access, and private campus channels, satellite downlinking facilities, and videotape production and post-production equipment.
-The Distance Learning Engineer has maintenance responsibilities for computer-based media systems, with and without desktop video components.
+The Distance Learning Engineer is responsible for operation, maintenance, and repair on all distance learning delivery systems employed by the University.
+Systems currently include ZOOM, Mediasite, and ITV classrooms (two-way, compressed video for interactive classrooms) in multiple locations throughout southwest Missouri.
+The Distance Learning Engineer has maintenance responsibilities for classroom technology, Crestron control systems integrated with distance learning systems, and computer-based media systems, with and without desktop video components.
 The Distance Learning Engineer demonstrates, trains, and offers technical advice to faculty, staff, and student employees in the operation and maintenance of the systems described above.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: An Associate Degree,or equivalent work experience plus completion of accredited electronics courses, or military training and experience in electronics is required.
+Education: An Associate Degree, equivalent work experience plus completion of accredited electronics courses, or military training and experience in electronics is required.